 Be present.
 Make yourself available both emotionally and physically to a child who’s been through trauma.
-He may behave in a way that pushes people away.
+They may behave in a way that pushes people away.
 Be patient.
 Offer encouragement, comfort, and positive attention.

 Stay calm and be respectful.
 When your child seems overwhelmed, stay calm, and don’t raise your voice.
 Acknowledge his feelings.
 Be reassuring, but be honest, too.
 (Don’t make false promises, for example.)
 Never punish the child with physical discipline.
 Instead, set reasonable, clear limits, and reward good behavior.

 Create routines.
 Predictability can help kids feel more secure.
 Come up with a routine for meals or bedtime, and give them a heads-up before any changes to their schedule.

 Give them some control.
 Let them make age-appropriate choices so they’ll feel some control over their life.
 This also may help them relax.

 Get professional help.
 If your child’s symptoms last more than a few weeks, or if they are getting worse, you may want to connect with a child mental health counselor.
 They can provide more resources, like behavior therapy or medication, to get a child the help and support they need to recover from the traumatic event.

 Also, if something traumatic happens to your child, it’s likely to affect you as well.
 This is called secondary trauma.
 It’s particularly likely if you’ve had your own trauma in the past.
 These tips can help you stay strong: